mcraftbbs/Ollama-Chat/README.md

 ## Support

-For help, visit our [GitHub repository](https://github.com/mcraftbbs/Ollama-Chat) or join our [community server](https://chat.sarskin.cn/invite/iHgI6LTX).
+For help, visit our [GitHub repository](https://github.com/mcraftbbs/Ollama-Chat), join our [community server](https://chat.sarskin.cn/invite/iHgI6LTX), or connect on [Discord](https://discord.gg/rgjSkRU9).

 **Note**: **Ollama-Chat** is actively developed, with new features and improvements being added regularly.
 Stay tuned for updates!